 Digital Borderlands is a three-year grant project funded by the Andrew W. Mellon Foundation.
 Our goal is to produce and disseminate new, open-access humanities scholarship on the U.S.-Mexico borderlands by integrating library services into a collaborative research process that emphasizes data-intensive, digital storytelling.
 For details about the project, review our initial proposal narrative.

-The project will disburse two rounds of funding to research teams at the University of Arizona through a competitive process.
-Funded projects will employ a portfolio of University Libraries services and expertise encompassing scholarly communication, open access, data management and curation, data science, text and data mining, GIS, and distinctive archival collections on the U.S.-Mexico borderlands.
-Each team will be funded up to $60,000 and will have one year to complete their project.
+The project has disbursed two rounds of funding to research teams at the University of Arizona through a competitive process.
+Funded projects employ a portfolio of University Libraries services and expertise encompassing scholarly communication, open access, data management and curation, data science, text and data mining, GIS, and distinctive archival collections on the U.S.-Mexico borderlands.
+Each team was funded up to $60,000 and has one year to complete their project.